telerik/ajax-docs/api/server/Telerik.Web.UI/RadToolTip.md

 # Telerik.Web.UI.RadToolTip

 RadToolTip class
-            You can find information on the server API of RadToolTip at https://docs.telerik.com/devtools/aspnet-ajax/controls/tooltip/server-side-programming/overview Server-Side Programming Overview.
+            You can find information on the Server-side API of RadToolTip at https://docs.telerik.com/devtools/aspnet-ajax/controls/tooltip/server-side-programming/overview .

 ## Inheritance Hierarchy